From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

 Unfortunately, most energy drinks other than Rockstar Recovery Lemonade and Pussy (not available in the USA) don’t contain any milk thistle.

-Luckily, most energy drinks contain some Potassium in them.
-Note that Rockstar energy drinks contain nearly twice as much Potassium compared to other energy drinks.
+Luckily, most energy drinks contain some potassium in them.
+Note that Rockstar energy drinks contain nearly twice as much potassium compared to other energy drinks.
 However, I think that this is not a good thing because too much potassium can be bad for you.

-Our body also loses magnesium through urination.
 Magnesium helps to boost energy production which is important to help reduce hangover symptoms.

 Magnesium also provides relief to neck and head muscle aches by reducing the muscle strain around that area.
 Consuming enough magnesium before or after drinking can help to ease hangover symptoms.